hernqvistdaniel/weather/README.md

-Weather app using the DarkSky forecast API.
+Weather app using the DarkSky forecast API. asd